 Life in Linden was going well until her mother-in-law’s condition began to deteriorate.
 “Everything was going great until after a few years when her cancer got worse.
 The medicine was wearing her down really badly and in 2012 she had a stroke, which led to another stroke on Christmas.
 She ultimately passed away on January 7th, 2012 after a long 7-year battle with cancer.
 It broke my heart.
 I had the chance to know her and be blessed with her positive attitude.
 No matter how she felt everyone else came first.”

-Soon after her mother-in-law’s death Ashley began to experience health problems of her own.
+Soon after her mother-in-law’s death, Ashley began to experience health problems of her own.
 “I started having weird symptoms of my heart racing, having palpitations, sweating and my neck looked like I had 2 Adam’s apples.
-I went to my doctor and they he knew right away what to test for.
+I went to my doctor and he knew right away what to test for.
 I had hyperthyroidism with Graves’ Disease.
-I started medication right away but it was a nightmare to say the least!
+I started medication right away but it was a nightmare, to say the least!
 I had had so many hospitalizations for thyroid storm I was staying weeks in the hospital in ICU.
 Thyroid Storms make your heart rate go up high, and you experience temperatures of almost 103.
-Thyroid Storms are life threatening, and to say the least I was on the brink of death.”
+Thyroid Storms are life-threatening, and to say the least, I was on the brink of death.”